18F/2015-foia-design/learn.md

 Response time varies between agencies and also depends on the complexity of the request.
 The standard time limit established by FOIA is 20 business days, but some requests are more complex and will require more time.

-Agencies may also request an extension in "unusual" or "exceptional" circumstances and may pause the request clock to [clarify the request] (http://www.justice.gov/oip/foiapost/2008foiapost29.htm).
+Agencies may also request an extension in "unusual" or "exceptional" circumstances and may pause the request clock to [clarify the request](http://www.justice.gov/oip/foiapost/2008foiapost29.htm).
 If an agency gets an extension, it will notify you.
 During this time, the agency will provide you with an opportunity to modify the scope of the request to help improve the response time.

 Another option is to agree to a different timetable for processing the request.
 You can work with the agency's FOIA Public Liaison or other FOIA contacts to discuss this option.
 You should always feel free to contact the agency to check on the status of your request.
 Agencies are required to provide an estimated response date upon request.